Language-Research-Technology/ldaca-website/content/news/posts/fair-care-eresearch-2022/index.md

 Recently (after the abstract for this presentation was submitted) the AAF team made us aware of the Resource Entitlement Management System, [REMS](https://github.com/CSCfi/rems), which is an open-source application out of Finland.
 This software is the missing link for LDaCA in that it allows a data custodian to grant licenses to users.
 And it works with CILogon as an Authentication layer so we can let users log in using a variety of services.

-At the core of REMS is a set of Licenses which can then be associated with Resources - in our design, this is (almost always) a one-to-one correspondence, for example, we would have a licence “Sydney Speaks Data Researcher Access License” corresponding to a resource that represents ALL data with that licence.
+At the core of {{< glossary_link display="REMS" id="rems" >}} is a set of Licenses which can then be associated with Resources - in our design, this is (almost always) a one-to-one correspondence, for example, we would have a licence “Sydney Speaks Data Researcher Access License” corresponding to a resource that represents ALL data with that licence.
 These Resources can then be made available through a catalogue, and workflows can be set up for pre-authorization processes ranging from single-click authorizations where a user just accepts a licence and a bot approves it, to complex forms where users upload credentials and one or more data custodians approve their request, and grant them the licence.

 It also has features for revoking permissions, and has a full {{< glossary_link display="API" id="api" >}} so admin tasks can be automated (for us that’s in the future).

-Once a user has been granted a license in a pre-authorization process then a repository can authorize access to a resource by checking with REMS to see if a given user is pre-authorized.
+Once a user has been granted a license in a pre-authorization process then a repository can authorize access to a resource by checking with {{< glossary_link display="REMS" id="rems" >}} to see if a given user is pre-authorized.
 That is, has been granted a license.
-Note that users do not have to find REMS on their own - they will be directed to it from data and computing services when they need to apply for pre-authorization.
+Note that users do not have to find {{< glossary_link display="REMS" id="rems" >}} on their own - they will be directed to it from data and computing services when they need to apply for pre-authorization.

 </section>